Barking at the Stars: Production

 The film was shot in Sremski Karlovci, with notable scenes featuring the Karlovci Gymnasium and "Four Lions" fountain, as well as in Belgrade and Montenegro.

 Actor Nikola Đuričko nearly died during one filming of a scene where his character Milić Gavranić-Tupa is racing against the train.
 Wanting to make his racing scene as believable as possible, he ignored the crew's signal to get off the train tracks, and allowed the train to get closer to him before starting to run.
 He subsequently tripped and fell on the tracks, but was helped up by a nearby crew member, thereby avoiding serious injury or death.

+Film fan incident

+In 2015, a 22-year-old man tried to recreate a scene from his favorite movie Barking at the Stars by running in front of a train, beating it and being hailed a hero.
+As he ran in front of the train, he tried to take a selfie to document the scene.
+He was killed instantly when the express train hit him at full speed in the village of Laćarak near the town of Sremska Mitrovica.